connexcs/docs/docs/routing-strategy.md

 3 [F,G,H]

-First run may be A,E,G second one may be B,D,F. But never more than 1 from the same Tier would be allowed.
+The first routing could be A,E,G; the second may be B,D,F; but no more than one from the same tier would be allowed.

+To find **Route Strategy**:
-On the Dashboard, select **Management** and choose **"Routing Strategy"** from the drop down menu.
+1. From the Dashboard, select **Management**
+2. Click **Routing Strategy** from the drop down menu.

    ![alt text][routing-dashboard-new]

-Users can set and manage their Routing Strategy by:

-1. Adding New **Routing Strategy.**
-2. Deleting the **Routing Strategy.**
-3. Edit the **Routing Strategy.**
+The Routing Strategy screen displays your current strategies in an alphabetical list, which is sorted between ascending and descending with the **Name** column.
+You can also sort them according to strategy type by clicking the **Strategy** column.

-## Adding New Routing Strategy
+## Adding, Editing, and Deleting Routing Strategies
+To add a new routing strategy:

-1. Click on the **"+"** sign to add a new Routing Strategy.
+1. Click the **`+`** button to add a new routing strategy.

    ![alt text][routing-strategy1]

-2. Name the Strategy.
+2. Name the strategy.
-3. Select the Strategy type
+3. Select the strategy type
-4. Click +
+4. Click the **`+ `** button.
-5. Select the card from the drop down list.
+5. Select a card from the drop down list.
-6. Press **Save** button.
+6. Click the **`Save`** button.

    ![alt text][routing-strategy2]
    ![alt text][routing-strategy3]

+**Editing and Deleting Strategies

 ## Setting up Routing Strategy in Customer Account
+To set up a routing strategy in a customer's account:
+1. From the dashboard homescreen, select **Management**>**Customer**.

-1. Click on the customer account
+2. Select the customer account by clicking its name.

    ![alt text][routing-strategy4]

-2. Click on Routing
+3. On the left side of the customer's card, select **Routing**.
+The **Ingress Routing** screen opens.

    ![alt text][routing-strategy5]

-3. Click on the rate card name under Ingress Routing
-4. Click + under Strategy & select the stratgy that you wish to assign.
+4. Select the rate card you want to edit by clicking its name.
+The **Edit Ingress Routing** screen opens.
+5. Click **Strategy**, and then the blue **`+`** in the window that follows.
+6. Selct a strategy from the dropdown list.
+Note that you can also add a prefix in this screen.

    ![alt text][routing-strategy6]